 All of our online distance learning courses run as private Facebook groups.
-This is the only way you will be able to access the course materials.
+This is the only way you will be able to access the course content.
+After completing your registration you will be directed to the private Facebook group where you can request to join.
+We will accept your request as soon as possible.

 The video tutorial is one complete project.
 Due to the complexity of the project, the pre-recorded tutorial has been